kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

      - Identify potential obstacles or distractions that may hinder your habit, such as social media, procrastination, or competing priorities.
      - Minimize distractions by turning off notifications, setting boundaries, or using productivity tools to stay focused during your programming practice.
   - Create an accountability system
     - Share your habit goal with a classmate or friend who is also interested in coding.
-Check in with each other regularly to ensure you're both staying on track.
+Check-in with each other regularly to ensure you're both staying on track.
     - Consider participating in coding challenges or competitions with others to foster accountability and friendly competition.

 ---